nuac-admin/nuac-release-four/_waters/yare.md

           <li>After every session all members must clear the ground of litter even if that litter was not left by them. </li>
           <li>All members are expected to be polite to other river and bank users at all times.</li>
           <li>Vehicles must be parked sensibly without blocking access to fields or other entrances.</li>
           <li>Open matches and club bookings will take priority over pleasure angling at all times.
 Notices are displayed to show which areas are booked, please keep these areas clear.
-A list of 2021-22 matches, correct as of Oct 2021, can be viewed <a href="{{base}}{{site.data.site.docs-folder}}GYNCAA_FIXTURES.pdf" target="_blank">here</a>.</li>
+A fixture list is available at <a href="{{ page.ws-fixtures-url }}">Fishing the River Yare</a>.</li>
           <li>No dogs to be taken onto the banks by anglers.</li>
           <li>Please obey the speed limit when on farm tracks to river.</li>
         </ol>